raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Pandas/Labs/Customer_Analysis_Case_Study/Lab_Customer_Analysis_Case_Study.md

 Based on the analysis, take targeted actions to increase profitable customer response, retention, and growth.

-## Tasks
+## Activities

-Refer to the `Activities.md` file where you will find guidelines for activities 1 and 2.
+Refer to the `Activities.md` file where you will find guidelines for some of the activities that you want to do.

 ## Data